Skip to main content

 Come and work with us

-The City of Bayside (Bayside) is 8 kilometres south of Melbourne's Central Business District.
+Bayside is 8 kilometres south of Melbourne's Central Business District.
 It covers 17 stunning kilometres of Port Phillip Bay's coastline and is home to over 107,000 residents.

-At Bayside, we have a team of over 650 employees, delivering more than 100 services for our community across a diverse range of areas including: Aged Care Services, Family Services, Parks and Leisure, Libraries, Arts and Culture, Economic Development, Planning and so much more.
+At Bayside City Council, we have a team of over 650 employees, delivering more than 100 services for our community across a diverse range of areas including: Aged Care Services, Family Services, Parks and Leisure, Libraries, Arts and Culture, Economic Development, Planning and so much more.

-Our Corporate Centre is situated in the heart of Sandringham, overlooking a beautiful nature reserve and only a short 500 metre walk to the local beaches.
-We have onsite staff parking and are only a stone throw away form public transport, including Sandringham train station (a short 15-20 minute walk or 5 minutes on the bus), plus multiple surrounding bus routes.
+Our Corporate Centre is situated in Sandringham, overlooking a beautiful nature reserve and only a 500 metre walk to the local beaches.
+We have onsite staff parking and multiple public transport options, including Sandringham Train Station (a 15-20 minute walk or 5 minutes on the bus), Highett Train Station (12-minute bike ride) plus multiple surrounding bus routes.

 Our current opportunities